-- 7.1 A Member in Public Practice who during the course of an Administration acts as an Expert Witness shall comply with the following: - (a) the paramount duty to the court which overrides any other duty; - (b) a duty to assist the court on matters relevant to the Member's area of expertise in an objective and unbiased manner; and - (c) a duty to make it clear to the court when a particular question or issue falls outside the Member's expertise. - 7.2 A Member in Public Practice who during the course of an Administration acts as an Expert Witness should comply with relevant evidentiary and procedural requirements relating to Expert Witnesses. - 7.3 Subject to any legal requirements or restrictions, a Member in Public Practice who during the course of an Administration acts as an Expert Witness shall clearly communicate in a Witness Report issued by the Member: - (a) the scope of work performed by the Member; - (b) any limitations on the scope of work performed; - (c) details whether any of the opinions, findings or conclusions of the Member are not based wholly or substantially on the Member's specialised knowledge derived from training, study and experience that are relevant to the matters on which the Member is providing expert evidence; - (d) the relationships, if any, the Member, the Member's Firm, or a Network Firm has with any of the parties to the proceedings that may create a threat or a perceived threat to the Member's obligation to comply with the fundamental principles of the Code or the Member's paramount duty to the court, and any appropriate safeguards implemented; - (e) the extent, if any, of reliance by the Member on the work of others; - (f) the opinions formed, or Other Evidence given, by the Member; - (g) whether an opinion, or Other Evidence, is provisional rather than concluded, and, if so, the reasons why a concluded opinionor concluded Other Evidence has not beenformed provided; - (h) the significant facts upon which the opinions or Other Evidence are based; - (i) the significant assumptions upon which the opinions or Other Evidence are based and the reasons why the Member made those assumptions;
+- 7.1 A Member in Public Practice who during the course of an Administration acts as an Expert Witness shall comply with the following: - (a) the paramount duty to the court which overrides any other duty; - (b) a duty to assist the court on matters relevant to the Member's area of expertise in an objective manner; and - (c) a duty to make it clear to the court when a particular question or issue falls outside the Member's expertise. - 7.2 A Member in Public Practice who during the course of an Administration acts as an Expert Witness should comply with relevant evidentiary and procedural requirements relating to Expert Witnesses. - 7.3 Subject to any legal requirements or restrictions, a Member in Public Practice who during the course of an Administration acts as an Expert Witness shall clearly communicate in a Witness Report issued by the Member: - (a) the scope of work performed by the Member; - (b) any limitations on the scope of work performed; - (c) details of the Member's training, study and experience that are relevant to the matters on which the Member is providing expert evidence; - (d) the relationships, if any, the Member or the Member's Firm has with any of the parties to the proceedings that may create a threat or a perceived threat to the Member's obligation to comply with the fundamental principles of the Code or the Member's paramount duty to the court, and any appropriate safeguards implemented; - (e) the extent, if any, of reliance by the Member on the work of others;